In-Office Procedures · Diagnostic

 How it works

-The device delivers controlled air pulses at graded intensities, five levels, toward the cornea.
+The device delivers controlled air pulses at five graded intensities toward the cornea.
 The lowest intensity the patient reliably perceives reflects corneal sensitivity.
-Because it is non-contact, it avoids the surface contact and length-by-length variability of filament testing, and it can be mounted on a slit lamp or used hand-held.
-Brill Engines product information.
+Because it is non-contact, it avoids the surface contact and variability of filament testing, and it can be mounted on a slit lamp or used hand-held.

-Corneal nerves are central to the ocular surface.
-They sense the environment, drive reflex tearing, and regulate the blink, the loop often called the lacrimal functional unit.
+Corneal nerves sense the environment, drive reflex tearing, and regulate the blink, the loop often called the lacrimal functional unit.
 When sensation drops, in neurotrophic states after refractive or cataract surgery, herpetic disease, diabetes, or long-term drop use, that feedback loop and surface healing are impaired.
 At the other extreme, neuropathic ocular pain presents as significant pain with minimal visible signs, sometimes called pain without stain.
-Consistent with TFOS DEWS III neurosensory findings.

 Where it fits